-As you can imagine, being an ethical hacker naturally requires continuous learning of the latest attack methods and breaches to stay ahead of the “black hatters.”
-That alone can be a challenge.
+As you can imagine, being an ethical hacker naturally requires continuous learning of the latest attack methods and breaches to stay ahead of the “black hatters” and other unauthorized users.
+That alone can present pentesting challenges because it requires a huge time commitment and lots of continual research.
 In addition, the following penetration testing challenges are keeping organizations up at night:

 - Most tests are conducted via downloaded tools or as one-off engagements focused on known threats and vulnerabilities.

 - Many third-party engagements have to be scheduled well in advance and run sporadically throughout the year.